Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Experiment and Results

-\textbf{Comparison with Ours Baselines.} Compared to the three random selection methods, the proposed mmFedMC generally achieves a similar or even lower communication overhead, while outperforming in most scenarios.
+\textbf{Comparison with Ablation Baselines.} Compared to the three ablation baselines implemented through random selection, the proposed MFedMC generally achieves a similar or even lower communication overhead, while outperforming in most scenarios.
 This is attributed to the selective modality and client communication strategy, where not only does the lower communication cost promote more frequent aggregation, but also the Shapley value and client selection based on local loss can identify the clients with a greater impact in each modality.
-Due to the inherent randomness, random modality and client selections in some scenarios might marginally outperform mmFedMC.
+Due to the inherent randomness, random modality and client selections in some scenarios might marginally outperform MFedMC.
 This is because randomness, to some extent, ensures that all modalities for all clients have the same probability of being selected.
 However, this is not the optimal solution as excessive randomness and instability are not preferable.